powerlang/powerlang/docs/index.rst

 We want a minimal modular Smalltalk, that starts from a little kernel and that can load other modules on-the-fly to grow exactly as needed.
 The bootstrap process is done mostly from a specification (source code), using different dialects (Pharo et al).
-This allows freezed-system development which is required when doing big or complex changes, specially in design.
+This allows sealed-system development which is required when doing big or complex changes, specially in design.
 Of course, the live environment development will be supported as usual in Smalltalk-80 systems.
-Computation is represented using Smalltalk Expressions (or SExpressions), a lower-level representation of asts that is encoded into byte arrays (called astcodes).
+Computation is represented using Smalltalk Expressions (or SExpressions), a lower-level representation of abstract syntax trees (ASTs) that is encoded into byte arrays (called astcodes).

 Namespaces are supported from the beginning, and form the base of packages.
-Packages are built into (binary) image segments, that load very quickly.
+Packages are built into (binary) image segments that load very quickly.
-A package distribution system shall compute dependencies and fetch prebuilt image segments for quick setup, update and deployment.
+A package distribution system computes dependencies and fetches prebuilt image segments for quick setup, update and deployment.

-The base system can be used to allow create different dynamic languages, and we expect Bee Smalltalk to expand in two different axes: on one hand, it can grow to become a full, tightly integrated Smalltalk; on the other hand, its kernel can be the base system on top of which we support other Smalltalks (or other languages).
+The base system can be used to allow creation of different dynamic languages.
+In particular, we expect Bee Smalltalk to expand on two different axes: on one hand, it can grow to become a full, tightly integrated Smalltalk; on the other hand, its kernel can be the base system on top of which we support other Smalltalks (or other languages).
 The main candidate for the latter